eddieHerman-lab/Analise_Space_latent/README.md

 | Run 3 (Balanced, P65)| 3 | 5 | 197 | 37.50% | 1.50% | **2.88%** |
 | **Run 4 (Optimized, P45)**| **15**| **0** | **185**| **100.00%**| **7.50%**| **13.95%**|

+2 Dataset with CelebA
+### Viewing the Notebook

+This repository contains the source code in the `.ipynb` file.
+The GitHub interface may fail to render this large notebook.

+**<a href="[https://nbviewer.org/github/eddieHerman-lab/Analise_Space_latent/blob/main/VAe_Ressearch_Space_latent_Analysis.ipynb]" target="_blank">Click here to view the fully rendered notebook with all figures and outputs via nbviewer.</a>**

 ## Quick start

 ## Quick start (minimal)